Types of Websites: Guide to Website Categories

 2. Forums & Discussion Boards

-Online platforms where users can post questions, share opinions, and discuss various topics.
+- Online platforms where users can post questions, share opinions, and engage in discussions on various topics.

 3. Online Communities & Membership Websites